cmss13-devs/web/rules.md

 ### Dropship Arrests & Riots

 - Causing riots on the dropship over an arrest before first drop will be considered round start shenanigans and staff members will intervene with OOC punishments.
 You shouldn’t lynch a MP and risk your career because they are arresting a marine who has entered the dropship.
-If you are wanted and enter the dropship to try and avoid arrest you will be held accountable if issues arise with MPs.
+If you are wanted and enter the dropship to try and avoid arrest you will be held accountable if issues arise.

 ### Sanity